Romderful/P3_MacGyver/REAME.md

 --------------------------------
 Clone the repository on your computer : https://github.com/Romderful/Projet3_MacGyver

-Set your virtual environment under python3.7
+Set your virtual environment under python 3.8

 Pip install pygame (in your virtual environment)